hetzneronline/community-content/tutorials/DockerComposeAsSystemdService.md

 Please note that this only works as intended in combination with 'watchtower' as shown above as new images will not automatically be used.

-With this setup we can now start a docker-compose service (in this case 'watchtower'):
+With this setup we can now start a Docker Compose service (in this case 'watchtower'):

 ```bash
 systemctl start docker-compose@watchtower